grendar/wmwAUC/README.md

 ## Example 1

-Real data analyzed by WMW test of no group discrimination
+Real data analyzed by WMW test of no group discrimination.

 ``` r
 data(gemR::MS)